Zimbabwe Pastor, Protestor Faces 20 Years for Subversion

 The growing unrest has drawn condemnation from international observers.
 The U.S. Embassy in Zimbabwe expressed “concern” Thursday in response to “credible reports that security forces are targeting and beating political activists and labor leaders.”

-The U.K.’s Minister of State for Africa summoned Zimbabwe’s ambassador amid “disturbing reports of use of live ammunition, intimidation and excessive force” against civilians.
+The U.K.’s Minister of State for Africa summoned the ambassador of the country it colonized until 1980, amid “disturbing reports of use of live ammunition, intimidation and excessive force” against civilians.

 Mawairire, who is due to appear in court again on Friday, called the deteriorating situation a “heartbreaking” reminder of how much in Zimbabwe remains unchanged by last year’s political shake-up.
 “We thought we had a new country and a new way of doing things,” he told reporters Thursday.
 “None of what I am being accused of is what I have done at all.”